saramcel/Group5_Final_Project/README.md

 ### Preliminary Data Preprocessing (Dummy Columns)

 All non-numeric columns require representative numeric values for the Machine Learning process.
-Given all the different types of data available in our database, the particular column of "PhysicalHealth" is the only qualitative piece of data.
-Since this is not categorical, it was removed from our inital data set.
-Remaining columns include:
+Given all the different types of data available in our database, remaining columns include:
 - HeartDisease
 - BMI
 - Smoking